structuralartistry/rails-tartare/README.md

 # Tartare

-I like Steak, but I'd rather an steak **Tartare**.
+I like `Steak`, but I'd rather an steak **Tartare** for my integration tests.

-Include in your `Gemfile` the following gems:
+To start using it include in your `Gemfile` the following gems:

     group :test do
-      gem 'capybara'
-      gem 'shoulda'
+      gem 'tartare', :git => 'https://fesplugas@github.com/fesplugas/rails-tartare.git', :require => 'tartare'
     end

 ## Usage

+Create an integration test:

+    $ rails generate integration_test welcome

+And start using it ...

-    require 'integration_test_helper'
+    require 'test_helper'

-    class ExampleTest < ActionController::IntegrationTest
+    class WelcomeTest < ActionDispatch::IntegrationTest

-      feature "User visits the site" do

-        scenario "create a new account" do
+      fixtures :all

+      # Replace this with your real tests.
+      test "the truth" do
         visit '/'
-          click_link "Create Account"

-          fill_in 'Email', :with => 'john.locke@lost.com'
-          fill_in 'Password', :with => '4815162342'
-          fill_in 'Password confirmation', :with => '4815162342'
-          click 'Sign up'

-          assert page.has_content?('Welcome')

       end
+    end

+## Tip

+If you are using `shoulda` you can alias the `context` and `should` method to `feature` and `scenario` to make it more `awesome`.

+    module Shoulda

+      module ClassMethods

+        alias :feature :context
+        alias :scenario :should

       end

     end

 Enjoy!